hms-dbmi/medicationUsageASDcomorbidities/README.md

 # medicationUsageASDcomorbidities
-Jupyter Notebooks for conducting analysis on medication usage in the treatment of co-occurring conditions in Autism Spectrum Disorder on a claim database.
+Jupyter Notebooks for conducting analysis on medication usage in the treatment of co-occurring conditions in Autism Spectrum Disorder on a claims database.

-## Prerequisits
+## Prerequisites
 The following libraries must be installed:
 ```bash
 library("devtools")